Sojhughes/Sojhughes/README.md

 - 💬 As of now, ask me about anything that has to do with Overwatch, Apex, Anime, and nothing to do with math.
 In future, I dearly hope to be knowledgeable enough to be able to say I could be asked about anything to do with AWS and Networking.
 - 📫 How to reach me: ***maybe get new email
 - 😄 Pronouns: She
-- ⚡ Fun fact: I have two 15 year old turtles and a dog
+- ⚡ Fun fact: I have two 15 year old turtles and a large goldendoodle
-- ***Still editing this
+- ***Will redo this